JCMexplains/writing-for-success-2023/textbook.md

 - Editing a research paper involves checking for errors in grammar, mechanics, punctuation, usage, spelling, citations, and formatting.

-## 12.3 Writing a Research Paper: End-of-Chapter Exercises
+## 12.3 Writing A Research Paper: End-of-chapter Exercises

 ### Exercises